folio-org/mod-reservoir/README.md

 Before records can be pushed, the database needs to be prepared for the tenant.
-If Okapi is used, then the usual `install` command will do it, but if the mod-meta-storage module is being run on its own, then that must be done manually.
+If Okapi is used, then the usual `install` command will do it, but if the mod-reservoir module is being run on its own, then that must be done manually.

 For example, to prepare the database for tenant `diku` on server running on localhost:8081, use:
 ```
 export OKAPI_TENANT=diku
 export OKAPI_URL=http://localhost:8081
-java -jar client/target/mod-meta-storage-client-fat.jar --init
+java -jar client/target/mod-reservoir-client-fat.jar --init
 ```

 To purge the data, use:
 ```
 export OKAPI_TENANT=diku
 export OKAPI_URL=http://localhost:8081
-java -jar client/target/mod-meta-storage-client-fat.jar --purge
+java -jar client/target/mod-reservoir-client-fat.jar --purge
 ```

 To send MARCXML to the same server with defined `sourceId`, use: